Methamphetamine is a stimulant that produces a sense of euphoria

 The effects of an acute dose of methamphetamine, however, include improved cognitive functioning in some areas of cognition, for example visuospatial perception, attention, and inhibition.

-of methamphetamine use include increased blood pressure, tachycardia
+Common side-effects of methamphetamine use include increased blood pressure, tachycardia

 , heart palpitations, decreased appetite, tremors or shakes, excessive sweating, headache, insomnia (trouble sleeping), dizziness, stomach upset, increase of motor and phonic tics of Tourette’s syndrome, weight loss, joint and muscle pain, impotence and changes in libido, frequent or prolonged erections, and dry mouth.